CruGlobal/secrets-lambda-extension/README.md

 This is an internal lambda extension used to modify the lambda runtime process by adding environment variables (`secrets`) defined in AWS SSM Parameter Store to the node environment.

-This extension requires the Lambda be defined with the uses [aws/lambda/app](https://github.com/CruGlobal/cru-terraform-modules/tree/main/aws/lambda/app) Terraform Module.
+This extension requires the Lambda be defined with the [aws/lambda/app](https://github.com/CruGlobal/cru-terraform-modules/tree/main/aws/lambda/app) Terraform Module.
 This will ensure the correct permissions and ENV variables to retrieve the secrets.
 All secrets with `RUNTIME` or `ALL` visibility will be added to the execution environment of the Lambda function.